Sparshith/1wcprojectdemo/content/home/about.md

 Half the world's population is offline, and adoption rates are flattening.
 Several businesses, governments and public interest organizations around the world have initiated multiple efforts to improve Internet adoption.
 1 World Connected helps identify, analyze, and share innovative supply- and demand-side approaches to connect new communities.

 1 World Connected is a research project based out of the University of Pennsylvania's Center for Technology, Innovation and Competition.
-[Read more](#)
+[Read more](#contact)

 ### Projects Database

-Our database of connectivity projects is available [online](https://docs.google.com/spreadsheets/d/19InM_yecvFDeVZiK1s9KfzHF_ADLthFqqh4B7Ie-tWo/edit#gid=0)
+Our database of connectivity projects is available [online](https://docs.google.com/spreadsheets/d/19InM_yecvFDeVZiK1s9KfzHF_ADLthFqqh4B7Ie-tWo/edit#gid=0).